-And Paddy Power is here to help with our racing grading guide!
+And Paddy Power is here to help explain it all with our racing grading guide!
 Get to know the difference between Grade 1 and Grade 3, discover which races are considered the best in the business, and understand how this affects the racing odds.

 A graded race is a type of National Hunt horse race that denotes its quality.
 There are six class bands in the National Hunt hierarchy, of which the top band is split into three grades: Grade 1, Grade 2 and Grade 3.